nikos-glikis/TorRange/README.md

 Progress Report
 ===============

 At any point press enter to see the progress report.
-To make your own report, override the public void printReport() method in WorkerManager()
+To make your own report, override the public void printReport() method in WorkerManager().
+Old report is available at printGeneralReport.

 Install Jar in local maven repo
 ===============================